freeCodeCamp/freeCodeCamp/README.md

 | app.js                             | Main application file.                                      |
 | cluster_app.js                     | Runs multiple instances of `app.js` using <a href="http://nodejs.org/api/cluster.html" target="_blank">Node.js clusters</a>.|

+:exclamation: **Note:** There is no difference how you name or structure your views.
+You could place all your templates in a top-level `views` directory without having a nested folder structure, if that makes things easier for you.
+Just don't forget to update `extends ../layout`  and corresponding `res.render()` method in controllers.
+For smaller apps, I find having a flat folder structure to be easier to work with.

+:bangbang: **Note:** Although your main template - **layout.jade** only knows about `/css/styles.css` file, you should be editing **styles.less** stylesheet.
+Express will automatically generate minified **styles.css** whenever there are changes in LESS file.
+This is done via [less-middleware](https://github.com/emberfeather/less.js-middleware) node.js library.

 List of Packages
 ----------------
 | Package       | Description   |